rackerlabs/docs-cloud-files/rst/dev-guide/general-api-info/role-based-access-control.rst

 The account owner (identity:user-admin) can create account users on the account and then assign roles to those users.
 The roles grant the account users specific permissions for accessing the capabilities of the Cloud Files service.
 Each account has only one account owner, and that role is assigned by default to any Rackspace Cloud account when the account is created.

-See the *Cloud Identity Client Developer Guide* for information about how to perform the following tasks:
+See the :rax-devguide:`Cloud Identity Client Developer Guide <cloud-identity/v2>` for information about how to perform these tasks:

--  `Create account users`_
+* :rax-devdocs:`Add user <cloud-identity/v2/developer-guide/#add-user>`

--  `Assign roles to account users`_
+* :rax-devdocs:`Add role to user <cloud-identity/v2/developer-guide/#add-role-to-user>`

--  `Delete roles from account users`_
+* :rax-devdocs:`Delete global role from user <cloud-identity/v2/developer-guide/#delete-global-role-from-user>`

 ..  note::
     The account admin user (identity:user-admin) role cannot hold any additional roles because it already has full access to all capabilities by default.